About Co. Londonderry

 County Londonderry's coastline is positioned within the Causeway Coast and Glens area and has been recognised internationally for its stretch of railway between Coleraine and Londonderry.

 Just past Castlerock is the stunningly beautiful Blue Flag beach of Downhill, an 11km stretch of sand and surf offering a wealth of activities including water sports and scenic walks.

 Downhill is an Area of Special Scientific Interest (ASSI) and is also a Special Area of Conservation (SAC) offering opportunities for nature walks and sightings of bird life amongst a backdrop of cascading waterfalls, extensive sand dunes, and the prominent Mussenden Temple, one of the most photographed buildings in Northern Ireland.
 The Temple offers breathtaking views of the North Coast and dramatic 18th century ruins waiting to be explored.

 This stretch of beach is one of the most scenic in Ireland and visitors can enjoy views to Counties Donegal, Antrim and Londonderry.
 The nearest town to Downhill Beach is Castlerock, a small coastal town; other nearby destinations include the seaside resorts of Portrush and Portstewart.

-Downhill Beach is used in the filming of Game of Thrones.
+Downhill Beach is also used in the filming of Game of Thrones.